AEROSPACE DEFENSE AMERICAS

 Key themes:

-• NATO & EU: From the defense spending surge to actual industrial demand — what policy commitments mean for suppliers
+• NATO & EU: From Policy to Industrial Integration — the defence spending surge, priority capability areas and what the shift from policy commitments to actual industrial demand means for suppliers

-• United States: Strategic realignment, spending increases, and what this means for international market access
+• United States: Strategic Realignment & Market Dynamics — US strategy focus areas, spending increases, and what this means for market access for international companies

-• Industrial Reality: Scaling the defense supply chain — demand for ammunition, components, drones and support systems, and why OEMs require more resilient, regionalized suppliers
+• Industrial Reality: Scaling the Defence Supply Chain — demand for ammunition, components, drones and support systems; defence as a strategic growth sector; why OEMs are requiring more resilient, redundant and regionalised suppliers

 Networking Coffee Break